 7 – Time to get wet

 Take a hugely enjoyable white-water adventure on the Ayung River.
-The Grade III rapids offer enough excitement to garner squeals from the kids without turning parents’ hairs grey (er).
+The rapids offer enough excitement to garner squeals from the kids without turning parents’ hairs grey (er).
 The guides are excellent (“Watch out for those crocodiles…”) and with plenty of opportunities for swimming between the rapids this is the ideal way to beat the heat in a gloriously tropical setting.
 A fantastic family-bonding experience.
 Check out this YouTube video of rafting on the Ayung River.

 8 – Getting Arty

 Bali’s arts and craft scene is world famous.
 The best way to experience the genuine side of this is to visit artists in their family compounds.
 This is a true ‘off the beaten track’ encounter few travellers get to enjoy.
-Led by a hugely knowledgeable and passionate local guide, you can tailor the tour to your family’s interests – budding drummers can learn local techniques (without annoying the neighbours), blossoming artists can join an art class using oils with a bamboo stick or for the ultimate holiday souvenir, build your own kite and fly it with the local kids.
+Led by a hugely knowledgeable and passionate local guide, you can tailor the tour to your family’s interests.
+Budding drummers can learn local techniques (without annoying the neighbours).
+Blossoming artists can join an art class using oils with a bamboo stick.
+Or for the ultimate holiday souvenir, build your own kite and fly it with the local kids.

 9 – Ready for the adrenaline rush